sof202/ChromOptimise/documentation/docs/ChromOptimise/Configuration-Files-Setup.md

 ## LogFileManagement.sh

-This file is essential for managing the temporary log files that are produced when sending the jobs through SLURM workload manager.
-On top of this, the script will produce information on the time for the script to complete.
+This script will produce information on the time for the script to complete, reducing repetition of code
 \
 (Alternatively you can use the `time` command with the scripts, this is not available on our HPC).